 Note.— The ITU Radio Regulations (RR 5.200) permit the use of the aeronautical auxiliary frequency 123.100 MHz by mobile stations of the maritime mobile service under the conditions laid down in Article 31 of the Radio Regulations for distress and safety purposes with stations of the aeronautical mobile service.

+Space-Based VHF frequencies

+Identification of Space-Based VHF frequencies shall be made on the basis of a regional agreements.

 Provisions concerning the deployment